closeicon

 As it turns out, he’s Jewish.
 He tells me his late father (eminent pathologist Walter Spector) was “not very practising” and mother, June, was “an Australian Christian who converted about five minutes before their wedding ceremony — just to please my father’s parents.”

-He didn’t see much of his paternal grandparents (“they were unhappy he’d married out”) but did enjoy some classic Jewish food at his grandmother’s — “they were big fans of bagels and smoked salmon”, and she also fed him “roast chicken dinners and the odd gefilte fish but no huge feasts”.
+He says that he didn’t see much of his paternal grandparents (“they were unhappy he’d married out”) but did enjoy some classic Jewish food at his grandmother’s — “they were big fans of bagels and smoked salmon”, and she also fed him “roast chicken dinners and the odd gefilte fish but no huge feasts”.
 He also confesses a fondness for smoked salmon bagels, even if they’re not in line with his healthy eating principles, which broadly focus on nutrient dense, plant-based foods and high-quality proteins in favour of refined carbohydrates — like bagels.

 “I’d love to be able to make the healthy bagel, but I haven’t succeeded yet.
 I do miss a bagel with salmon and cream cheese.
 Occasionally I have one — I think I had one last year, just to see remind myself what it tasted like.
 If I could make a sourdough rye bagel then I’d be in business — make a fortune.”